 Note: Students will be required to complete all required field placement hours by the end of the semester.
 No hours can be earned passed the date that final hours are due for this course.
-Students who fail to obtain their required hours for SWHS-42 will be unable to receive the points necessary to pass both the SWHS-2 and SWHS-42 courses.
+Students who fail to obtain their required hours for SWHS-42 will be required to retake that course, and may also be required to retake SWHS-2 as well.

-1. PARTICIPATION IN WEEKLY DISCUSSIONS POSTS - (10 pts each / 150 total)
+1. PARTICIPATION IN WEEKLY DISCUSSIONS POSTS - (10 pts each / 150 total available)

 A large part of Social Work and Human Services education is growing from our own experiences, as well as from those around us.
 This requires a level of vulnerability, a willingness to self-reflect and an ability to hear from differing world views.
 This course is a chance for you and your colleagues (AKA "classmates") to reflect on your internship experiences, areas of personal growth, goals and tasks at hand.
 Each week students will be given a discussion prompt that you are required to respond to.
-Student's initial response that week's prompts must be at least 400 words in length.
 Once you've done this, you must then respond to at least two of your colleagues posts as well.
-These responses/engagements must be at least 100 words in length each.
-These responses/engagements with our colleagues are a chance to find common ground, learn from one another and push yourself to see things through another world view.
+This is a chance to find common ground, learn from one another and push yourself to see things through another world view.
 Students will be given full credit for that week's participation once they have completed all three steps for that week's discussion.
-Students are asked to read through and digest the "Classroom Agreements" (available on the course's "Home" page) before engaging in the first week's Discussion Post.
-Throughout the semester, students are encouraged to check back in with it.

-2. PROGRESS NOTES - (20 pts each / 40 total)
+2. PROGRESS NOTES - (20 pts each / 40 total available)